 The Institute for Common Power strives to facilitate the creation of a just and inclusive Democracy while working to eliminate racial and social inequity.
 Education can and must lead to action.
-To this end, the Institute’s Democracy Curriculum provides clear, comprehensive examinations of multiple topics related to race, culture, and politics in America.
+To this end, the Institute’s “America at 250” series for 2026 provides clear, comprehensive, and truthful examinations of multiple topics related to race, culture, and politics in America.
 You cannot understand our modern existence without exploring the historical processes that have worked to create both tragedy and triumph.
 Register for courses, workshops, and vision conversations that help to historicize our modern world.
 You will come away inspired to create change!

 Institute Courses: We offer a series of courses taught by award-winning scholars who are widely recognized experts in their fields of study.
 Each course is three to four lectures, with one lecture occurring per week.
 You will receive a course syllabus for guided historical investigation.
 You will also be able to interact with the professor teaching the course.
 The courses provide comprehensive examinations of multiple topics related to race, culture, and politics in America.
 Each course will be recorded and available for one month following the final lecture.